ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Instructing the AS on How to Provide the RS's Authentication Credential # {#sec-cred-rs-value}

-When C receives an access token response and this includes the "req_cnf" or "req_cnf2" parameter identifiying the authentication credential(s) of the RS(s) by reference, it might happen that C is not able to access the authentication credential(s) by using the specified reference(s).
+When C receives an access token response and this includes the "req_cnf" or "req_cnf2" parameter identifying the authentication credential(s) of the RS(s) by reference, it might happen that C is not able to access the authentication credential(s) by using the specified reference(s).

 Conversely, if the response includes the "rs_cnf" or "rs_cnf2" parameter specifying the authentication credential(s) of the RS(s) by value, it might happen that C has already been storing those credential(s), unbeknown to the AS.
 In fact, it would have been sufficient that the "rs_cnf" or "rs_cnf2" parameter identified the credential(s) by reference, or that neither parameter was included in the response.